+During the year ended December 31, 2021, Mr. Diamantis converted a total of 610.65 shares of his Series M Preferred Stock with a stated value of \$0.6 million into 45 shares of the Company's common stock.
 On August 27, 2021, the Company entered into an exchange agreement with Mr. Diamantis.
-Pursuant to the exchange agreement, Mr. Diamantis exchanged 570 shares of his Series M Preferred Stock for 9,500 shares of common stock and warrants to purchase 4,750 shares of the Company's common stock at an exercise price of \$70.00 per share.
-The warrants have a three-year term and, as of December 31, 2021, are exercisable into 0.4 million shares of the Company's common stock at an exercise price of \$0.90 per share as a result of down-round provision features.
-The Company recorded the initial fair value of the warrants as deemed dividends of \$0.3 million during the year ended December 31, 2021.
+Pursuant to the exchange agreement, Mr. Diamantis exchanged 570 shares of his Series M Preferred Stock with a stated value of approximately \$0.6 million for 9,500 shares of the Company's common stock and warrants to purchase 4,750 shares of the Company's common stock at an exercise price of \$70.00 per share.
+The Company recorded \$0.3 million of deemed dividend in the year ended December 31, 2021 as a result of the issuance of the warrants.
 The initial fair value was calculated using the Black Scholes valuation model as more fully discussed in Note 11.
+The warrants have a three-year term and, as of December 31, 2022, are exercisable into 3.7 billion shares of the Company's common stock at an exercise price of \$0.00009 per share as a result of down-round provision features.
+On December 31, 2022, 20,810.35 shares of Series M Preferred Stock remained outstanding and were convertible into 208.1 billion shares of the Company's common stock.